mattmcfad/FE-Dev-Interviews/README.md

 	* Anything listed on your resume is fair game.
 If you listed SQL as a skill then be prepared to answer questions about SQL.
 Only attribute skills you are confident in.
 * Read the job posting.
 	* If they list "nice to haves" technologies that you've never heard of, then spend some time learning what they are.
-	* Brush up on skills that they're looking for that you may not have used in awhile
+	* Brush up on skills that they're looking for.
-		* If they're looking for someone for AngularJS project, maybe spend a few nights building an with it.
+		* If they're looking for a candidate for an AngularJS project, maybe spend a few nights building an app with it.
 * Familiarize yourself with some of the latest web technologies
 	* Frameworks
 		* Angular